in-n-out burger recipe sauce recipe cheeseburger

 • Kosher salt

-• 2 leaves iceburg lettuce torn to bun-size
+• 2 leaves iceburg lettuce, torn to bun size

 • 1 slice tomato

-• 1 slice sweet onion or caramelized, see NOTE 3
+• 1 slice sweet onion or caramelized (see NOTE 3)

-Spread (See NOTE 4)
+Spread (See Note 3)

-• 2 tbsp + 2 tspn mayonnaise
+• 2 tbsp + 2 tsp mayonnaise

 • 1 tbsp ketchup

-• 2 tspn sweet pickle relish
+• 2 tsp sweet pickle relish

 Instructions

-• Preheat oven to 400F.
+• Preheat oven to 400°F.

 • Arrange and assemble all of the ingredients.

-• Make the spread.
-Mix spread ingredients together in a small bowl.
+• Make the spread: Mix spread ingredients together in a small bowl.
 Set aside.

 • Form beef patty(s), pressing 4 ounces of beef flat to 4-inches in diameter for a single patty.
 Sprinkle both sides with salt and freshly ground pepper.
-This is the only place you will be using salt and pepper, so let your personal taste be your guide.

 • While patties are frying, place closed bun in the hot oven for exactly 2 minutes.